RF-Tar-Railt/3d-voxel-diffusion/Writerside/topics/Implementation.md

   - **Feature Normalization**: Normalizes the input feature map using group normalization.
   - **QKV Projection**: Projects the input features into Query, Key, and Value tensors with a $1^3$ convolution (expanding the channels to 3 times).
   - **Self-Attention Computation**:
-    - Flattens the feature map, computes the similarity matrix Q·K^T, and normalizes it with Softmax.
+    - Flattens the feature map, computes the similarity matrix $Q·K^T$, and normalizes it with Softmax.
     - Uses scaled dot-product attention to prevent gradient explosion.
     - Formula: $Attn(Q, K, V) = Softmax( \frac{QK^T }{\sqrt(d)}) V$
   - **Residual Connection**: The attention output is projected back using a $1^3$ convolution and added to the original input to preserve local details.